inQWIRE/SQIR/README.md

 SQIR is a **S**mall **Q**uantum **I**ntermediate **R**epresentation for quantum programs.
 Its intended use is as an intermediate representation (IR) in a **V**erified **O**ptimizer for **Q**uantum **C**ircuits (VOQC).

 We describe SQIR and its use in VOQC in our draft [A Verified Optimizer for Quantum Circuits](https://arxiv.org/abs/1912.02250).
-We discuss verifying SQIR programs in [Proving Quantum Programs Correct](https://arxiv.org/abs/2010.01240).
+We present details on verifying SQIR programs in our draft [Proving Quantum Programs Correct](https://arxiv.org/abs/2010.01240).
 Preliminary versions of this work were presented at QPL 2019 and PLanQC 2020.

 This repository is split into two parts: SQIR and VOQC.
 If you are interested in formal verification of quantum programs, you should focus on the SQIR directory (we also recommend Robert Rand's [Verified Quantum Computing tutorial](http://www.cs.umd.edu/~rrand/vqc/index.html)).
 If you are interested in our verified compiler then take a look at the VOQC directory.